khoeger/khoeger.github.io/about/about.md

 exists in.
 Given my current training as an Intermedial artist, my works exists in multiple media, with a larger emphasis on works predicated on directions and code and than those that are not.
-My works often focuses on auditory and visual senses and asks the viewer-listener-userparticipant to either stand witness to the piece or to actually manipulate it.
+My works often focuses on auditory and visual senses and asks the viewer-listener-user-participant to either stand witness to the piece or to actually manipulate it.
 Most of my works exist in transitory forms, mimicking the temporality of experiences and relations as well as the temporary nature of a body